SudarshanGiri/COVERTV-2.0/README.md

-# MASS: Secure Social Messaging With Image Steganography and Face Recognitionn
+# COVERTV 2.0: Secure Social Messaging With Image Steganography and Face Recognitionn